 - Mountain bike helmets are designed for low to medium-speed impacts while motocross helmets are designed for much higher speeds of somewhere between 80 and 100 mph.

 - Mountain bike helmets tend to be lighter and have a softer cushioning that’s meant for impacts caused by lower speeds.
-On the other hand, a motocross helmet tends to have a thicker and tougher cushioning that won’t easily compress.
+On the other hand, a motocross helmet tends to have thicker and tougher cushioning that won’t easily compress.

 - There are more holes on mountain bike helmets to allow you to have the ventilation you need to keep your head cool.
 Meanwhile, because you get enough airflow when you are riding at higher speeds, ventilation isn’t too much of an issue for a motocross helmet